Thuggonaut/42IC_Ring01_ft_printf/README.md

         - There is only one named parameter here, making `format` the  last
         - A `va_list` variable pointer is declared called `arg_ptr`
         - `va_start()` uses the address of `format` as a reference point
-        - It then sets the `arg_ptr` to point to this address, where the variable-length argument list should begin (the memory location right after where `format` is)
+        - It then sets the `arg_ptr` to point to the address, where the variable-length argument list should begin (the memory location right after where `format` is)

 4. After the `va_list arg_ptr` has been initialized, each of its variable argument is now ready to be accessed using the `va_arg()` macro.